okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-keep-me-signed-in/main/index.md

 ### Update an authentication policy rule

-Create a rule for every app where you want to allow KMSI.
+Create an authentication policy rule for every app where you want to allow KMSI.

 Add two conditions: